Electrostatics/apbs-pdb2pqr/pdb2pqr/BINARY_README.md

 Windows binaries are 32 bit and were built and tested on Windows 7 64-bit but should work on Windows XP, Vista, and 8 both 32 and 64-bit systems.

-Instructions on how to create a binary build from source are found in INSTALL.md.
+Instructions on how to create a binary build from source are found in INSTALL.md in the source tarball.